Hyllian/uborder/README.md

   - On Retroarch, choose 'FULL' aspect ratio;
   - Choose your preset and enjoy.

-Refer to https://forums.libretro.com/t/uborder-shaders/46494/23 to get info about installing extra packs.
+Refer to https://forums.libretro.com/t/uborder-shaders/46494/23 to get info about installing latest version and extra packs.